puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ## Callbacks

-Callbacks include sending POST and GET requests to the remote server and invoking user scripts from UniConfig shell.
+Callbacks include sending POST and GET requests to the remote server and invoking user scripts from the UniConfig shell.

-Requirements for using callbacks:
+The following are required to use callbacks:

-1. Necessary YANG modules - YANG modules that are required for the correct callbacks.
+1. Necessary YANG modules - YANG modules that are required by the callbacks.
-2. Configuration - Update 'config/lighty-uniconfig-config.json'.
+2. Configuration - Enable callbacks in 'config/lighty-uniconfig-config.json' and set the remote server and access token.
-3. Update repository - Add the necessary YANG modules (see 1.) into at least one YANG repository, and define remote endpoints and scripts in a YANG file or create a new one for callbacks.
-For definition of remote endpoints, the 'frinx-callpoint@2022-06-22.yang' extension must be used.
+3. Update repository - Add the necessary YANG modules from step 1 into at least one YANG repository in the cache directory, and either define remote endpoints and scripts in a YANG file or create a new one for callbacks.
+For definition of remote endpoints, use the 'frinx-callpoint@2022-06-22.yang' extension.
-4. UniStore node - Create a UniStore node using a YANG repository that contains the necessary YANG modules (see 1.) and a YANG file with defined endpoints and scripts.
+4. UniStore node - Create a UniStore node using the YANG repository containing the necessary YANG modules from step 1 and a YANG file with defined endpoints and scripts.

 !!!
-Point 4 is optional in UniConfig shell, because UniConfig creates dummy UniStore nodes for all repositories that meet the conditions set out in point 3.
-In this case, the dummy UniStore node name is the same as the YANG repository name.
-In
-RestConf, point 4 is mandatory.
+Step 4 is optional in UniConfig shell, as UniConfig creates dummy UniStore nodes for all repositories that meet the conditions in step 3.
+In this case, the dummy UniStore node name is identical to the YANG repository name.
+In RestConf, step 4 is mandatory.
 !!!

 ### Necessary YANG modules